-When I first became a vegetarian I remember people asking what I ate at Thanksgiving.
+When I first became a vegetarian, way back over 30 years ago, I remember people asking what I ate at Thanksgiving.
 My answer was always something along the lines of, “everything you do, just not the turkey”.

 I mean, many of the side dishes are made with turkey or even in the turkey.

-Not only did we work on a gravy, I’d say that the gravy we made is superb!
+Not only did I work on making a delicious vegetarian gravy recipe, I’d say that the gravy we made is superb!
 Creamy.
 Rich.
 Moist.
 Full of flavor.
+Creamy & buttery.

 And, as far as I can tell, just as good as the meaty stuff.

-Now, it has been years since I’ve had the meaty stuff, but even my husband said this one was great!
-And, he’s a meat eater!
+Now, it has been years since I’ve had turkey gravy, but even my meat-eating husband said this one was great!
 He did say it wasn’t exact, meaning that he would be able to tell the difference, but I still consider this a big win!

 And how can you make gravy vegetarian?

-Technically, gravy is made from the dripping of the turkey or other meat juices combined with flour and possibly broth, butter, or spices.
+Technically, gravy is made from the dripping of the turkey or other meat juices combined with flour and broth, butter, and spices.

 Vegetable gravy for all meals

-Now I can have gravy again on my Thanksgiving meal, my Christmas meal, or any meal in-between!
+Now I can have gravy again on my Thanksgiving meal, Christmas dinner, or any meal in-between!